 There are many youths on the lookout for visa free countries for Nigerians with international passport.
-Some desire jobs, education and better life and would take on any opportunity to travel.
+Some desire jobs, education, and better life and would take on any opportunity to travel abroad.

 List of 20 Visa Free Countries for Nigerians